chrisbroski/simple-css/README.md

     <div class="article"></div>

-Or the CSS selectors should be changed appropriately.
+If you have a different content element, the CSS selectors should be changed appropriately.